MichaelGatuma/kris-api/resources/docs/groups/endpoints.md

 <small class="badge badge-darkred">requires authentication</small>

-This endpoint return the active projects of the authentiated user.
+This endpoint return the active projects of the authenticated user.

 > Example request: